A+ Oral Reading

 Students in grades 7, 8, and 9 read selections of prose or poetry according to the following schedule:

 Each may be a single reading, a cutting from a longer selection, or a combination of several selections.
 The same selection may be read in all rounds, but different selections are permissible.
 Selections must be published although the author may be unknown or anonymous.
-Prose readings may include sketches, fables, tales, science fiction, fantasy, mysteries and the like.
+Selections may be fiction or nonfiction and may be a cutting from a short story or novel.
 The maximum time for each presentation is six minutes.
-The selection may be a cutting from a short story or novel of may be nonfiction.

 - Frequently Asked Questions about Oral Reading